France

 In order to strengthen the administration's ability to detect and punish the abusive use of transfer pricing rules, the Finance Act for 2024:

-- reduces the threshold for triggering the transfer pricing documentation requirement from €400 million to €150 million for financial years starting from January 1st, 2024,
+- reduces the threshold for triggering the transfer pricing documentation requirement from 400 million to 150 million euros (EUR) for financial years starting from 1 January 2024, and

-- increases to €50,000 the minimum fine for failure to provide transfer pricing documentation, for offences committed from January 1st, 2024.
+- increases to EUR 50,000 the minimum fine for failure to provide transfer pricing documentation for offences committed from 1 January 2024.

-Hard-to-value intangilble
+Hard-to-value intangibles

 Public Country-by-Country (CbC) Reporting